fbpx

 Fitness and Nutrition Coach

-David is the owner and coach at Sculpt Fitness in Long Beach, CA. The mission he has started at Sculpt is to educate, equip, and empower the local community to make the best decisions for their health.
-He has been coaching exercise and nutrition for over 10 years, helping clients create sustainable lifestyle to build the body they want.
-When he's not training, coaching or cooking, David is on an adventure with his wife and daughter or teeing up his next shot on a golf course.
+David is the owner and head coach at Sculpt Fitness in Long Beach, CA. He leads the mission at Sculpt to educate, equip, and empower the local community to make the best decisions for their health.
+For over 10 years he has coached exercise and nutrition, helping clients create sustainable lifestyle to build the body they want.
+When he's not training, coaching or cooking, David is on an adventure with his wife and kids or teeing up his next shot on a golf course.

 Pin It on Pinterest